codurance/site/_posts/2018-10-01-safety-musings.md

 ## Discussing about what are functional languages

 The other night I was discussing with some colleagues what is a Functional Language.
 On their definition, only pure statically typed languages can be called Functional Languages.
-No IO Monad, no functional language.
+No IO Monad, or any other way of controlling side effects through the type system, no functional language.
 My contention was that immutability (and with it the reduction of side effects) is enough for a language to be called functional.
 Their thinking eliminates Clojure, Elixir, Erlang and a few others.
 Instead of seeing functional languages as a spectrum, it was an all or nothing.

 But that led me to start thinking about characteristics of languages.
 And it is true that a statically typed language doesn't require as many tests as a dynamically typed language because there is a whole type of errors that will be stopped.
 It is also true that on a language that has immutability, there is another whole type of errors that will not happen, because nothing can just change the values.
 Furthermore, I have found that expressing logic on them creates less cruft code (both for dynamic or typed) than a OOP language.